 I am deeply grateful to Jesska for dancing with me!
 Her grace and passion were also a great inspiration for my choreography.
 She is a fantastic dancer and a graduate of my Spanish Gypsy Skirt Dance Teacher Training

-Are interested in teaching a Spanish Gypsy Skirt Dance of setting a choreography for your troupe?
+Are you interested in teaching Spanish Gypsy Skirt Dance of setting this choreography for your troupe?

 Let's talk if you want to explore how Lunaris Barefoot Flamenco for World Fusion™

 can help you advance your dance career.